Bayesian hierarchical weighting adjustment and survey inference: Method

 In classical regression models, full poststratification is a special case, where the cell estimates are computed separately for each cell without any pooling effect, i.e., no pooling.
 For example, if we are interested in the population mean, then the cell means will be used as the cell estimates.
 Generally, classical regression models are conducted on cell characteristics without going to the extreme fitting separately for each cell.
 If more interactions among the characteristics are included, the resulted weights become more variable.
 On the other side, complete pooling ignores the heterogeneity among cells.
 Hierarchical regression models will smooth the variable estimates under partial pooling.

 \cite{gelman07} uses the exchangeable normal model as an illustration and shows that the poststratification estimate $\tilde{\theta}^{\textrm{PS}}$ for population mean can be expressed as a weighted average between the cell means and the global mean, which yields the unit weights, also as a weighted average between the completely smoothed weights, $w_j$ = 1, and the weights from full poststratification, $w_j = (N_j/N)/(n_j /n)$.
 Hierarchical poststratification is approximately equivalent to shrinkage of weights through the shrinkage of the parameter estimates.
-The degree of shrinkage goes to zero as the sample increases, which implies that estimates from the model are design-consistent.
-However, further developments are necessary to handle large number of cells and deep interactions, and rigorously evaluate the performance of model-based weights.
+The degree of shrinkage goes to zero as the sample size increases, which implies that estimates from the model are close to the truth under the sampling design.
+However, further developments are necessary to handle a large number of cells and deep interactions, and rigorously evaluate the performance of model-based weights.

-In our application of the LSW study, the weighting variables include age (5 categories), ethnicity/race (5 categories), education (4 categories), sex (2 categories), poverty measure (5 categories), family size (4 categories), number of elder people (3 categories) and number of children (4 categories), in the family, and this results in $J=5\times5\times4\times2\times5\times3\times4\times4=48,\!000$ poststrata.
-The majority of the poststratification cells will be empty or sparse due to limited sample size (2,002).
+In our application to the LSW study, the variables used for weighting include age (5 categories), ethnicity/race (5 categories), education (4 categories), sex (2 categories), poverty measure (5 categories), family size (4 categories), number of elder people (3 categories) and number of children (4 categories), in the family, and this results in $J=5\times5\times4\times2\times5\times3\times4\times4=48,\!000$ poststrata.
+The majority of the poststratification cells will be empty or sparse due to the limited sample size (2,002).
 The sample cell sizes are unbalanced.
 Often cells are arbitrarily collapsed or combined~\citep{little93} without theoretical justification.
-Recent model-based weighting smoothing procedures across cells could not handle such sparse cases~\citep{modeltrim-elliottandlittle00}. \cite{elliot:JOS16} introduced a Laplace prior for weight smoothing across a modest number of poststrata based on inclusion probabilities but ignored the weighting variables and their hierarchy structure.
+Recent model-based weighting smoothing procedures across cells could not handle such sparse cases~\citep{modeltrim-elliottandlittle00}. \cite{elliot:JOS16} introduced a Laplace prior for weight smoothing across a modest number of poststrata based on inclusion probabilities but ignored the variables used for weighting and their hierarchy structure.
 Using the MRP framework, we account for the variable hierarchy structure to smooth and pool the estimates across the sparse and unbalanced cell sizes with a novel set of prior distributions.